 Traveling by taxi can be a very expensive mode of transportation.
 Fully-licensed taxis are mainly white or yellow and must have a meter.
 Fares include an initial fixed cost and the additional costs are calculated by mileage.
 All licensed taxis should have fares and extra fees listed inside the car.
 Extra charges will include a fee for each piece of luggage, for traveling on Sundays and holidays, and for going to and from the airport.

 English teachers should know that hailing a taxi is almost impossible as it is illegal for a taxi to stop on the street if hailed; they should either go to a taxi station or call one by phone.
 However, the meter will start running from the time the taxi gets the call.
 English teachers would do well to ignore rides from private drivers who are usually waiting outside airports and train stations.
 These drivers charge a lot more, especially to foreigners.
 While tipping taxi drivers is not required, most passengers will round up to the nearest euro or two.
-Bus

 Buses are definitely the most popular mode of transportation for commuting within a city.
 They are fast, comfortable, frequent, and service all major routes (though beware that they can be held up in rush hour traffic).
-Foreigners should note that tickets must be validated by punching them in the machine found when entering the bus.
+Foreigners should note that tickets must be validated by punching them in the machine when entering the bus.
 Tickets can be purchased in advance online, at news-stands, at the bus station, or directly on the bus.

 Please note that routes and fares vary by city.
 For detailed information regarding bus services, contact the local information office of the city in question.
-Train and Subway

 When commuting within the city, most teachers will likely make use of the Italian metro system.
-Currently, there are subway systems in Rome, Naples, Milan, Genoa, Catania, Turin, Bologna, and Brescia.
+Currently, there are subway systems in Rome, Naples, Milan, Genoa, Catania, Turin, Perugia, and Brescia.
 The metro in Rome is not as big as systems in other cities of its size and stature because of the risk that digging tunnel lines might compromise an archaeological site.
 Riding an Italian metro will cost around €1.50.

 Stretching across numerous small islands and connected by approximately 400 bridges, Venice is one of the most unique cities in the world.
 English teachers wanting to live in Venice should know that the two major forms of transportation are by boat and foot.
 The waterbuses (vaporetti) are used for everyday travel and are less expensive than water taxis and gondolas.
 Water taxis in Italy are probably the most expensive in the world, but they are very fast and convenient.
 The gondola and traghetto are used for romantic tours or traveling down smaller canals, though they are not practical for everyday transportation and can be very expensive and slow.
 Venice sets official rates for gondola rides.
 Travelers still have to negotiate the length and rate of the ride, however; otherwise, gondoliers can charge an outrageous fee.

 Similar to land taxis, hailing for a water taxi is almost impossible.
 Foreigners wanting to travel by water taxi must call to book them and, again, the meter will start once the taxi is dispatched.
-Other Modes of Transportation

-Other modes of transportation that are available for ESL teachers include: Bicycle
+Other modes of transportation that are available for ESL teachers include:

 English teachers looking to rent a motor vehicle must obtain an International Driving Permit from their local national driving association and be at least 21 years of age.
 The International Driving Permit is valid for six months; those staying longer must obtain an Italian driver’s license.
-Air

 Traveling internationally can be cheap if tickets are purchased through a seat sale.
 In this way, foreigners interested in visiting places like France, Spain, Switzerland, or Austria may be able to find affordable rates.